Genetic Analysis

 Image use disclaimer: I have tried to ensure that all images I haven’t created myself are either in the public domain, or are licensed for free use for educational purposes, and to provide image credits correctly.
 If I have missed something, please me know.
 For a couple images I simply couldn’t find the original source and can’t remember if I made it or not (!)
 I am happy to correct or remove any mistakes.

 This website is a compilation of notes and background information for my lectures on Population & Quantitative genetics in the M.Sc. level Genetic Analysis course (BIOR92) at Lund University.
 They provide extra content and background for my lectures, but are not a substitute for attending lectures.
+[Update, 2026]: I will be trying to add in some of the material from Bengt’s lectures in the 1st module of the course, but this will not keep up with the delivery of those lectures.

 In class, I use a combination of powerpoint and whiteboard lectures to present the course material.
 This online resource should be viewed as online course notes providing background information, repetition, supplementary material, and hopefully some new intuition for the topics covered in class.